IaraMedeiros/Twitter-Bot-Blocker/README.md

 ## **How to Use**
 1. Open the project directory in your IDE
-2. Modify the project variables (more details in the "Usage" section)
-3. Run the project with **`python block-bot.py`**
-4. Edit the code in the variables section (line 18) and add your details:
+2. Edit the code in the variables section (line 18) and add your details:

    ```python
    # VARIABLES HERE